 To make your campaign run as smoothly as possible, make sure that it is segmented well, split test your ads, optimize your bids to ensure you are getting the best positions, make sure your landing page is in order and make use of ad extensions and negative keywords.
 When your campaign is well optimized, you can ensure that you are spending the least amount of money and getting a maximum return on your investment.

-Chris Dreyer is the CEO and founder of Rankings.io, an Internet marketing agency with an emphasis on law firms.
-Learn more about them at rankings.io.
+Chris Dreyer is the president and founder of Attorney Rankings, an Internet marketing agency specifically for law firms.
+Learn more about Attorney Rankings at www.attorneyrankings.org.

 Posts by Chris Dreyer